-In the longer term, the future viability of the Company is dependent on its ability to generate cash from operating activities or to raise additional capital to finance its operations.
+In the longer term, our future viability is dependent on its ability to generate cash from operating activities or to raise additional capital to finance its operations.
 If we raise additional funds by issuing equity securities, our stockholders will experience dilution.
-Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments and engage in certain merger, consolidation or asset sale transactions.
+Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments and engage in certain merger, consolidation, or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.
-The Company's failure to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.
+Our failure to raise capital as and when needed could have a negative impact on its financial condition and ability to pursue its business strategies.